RealFoxerity/Teacher-Tool/README.md

-### AVAST DETECTED PROGRAM-MADE VBS, BUT I ADDED COMMENTS(yes that is all it took) AND NOW IT DOESNT DETECT, BUT BE CAREFUL
-### OLDER RELEASES WILL NOT BE FIXED, BUT ANYTHING FROM 4.7 ONWARD IS FIXED
+### OLDER RELEASES ARE DETECTED AS TROJANS, BUT ANYTHING FROM 4.7 ONWARD IS FIXED

 # Teacher-Tool